liuliu/ccv/doc/sift.md

 	./siftmatch ../samples/book.png ../samples/scene.png | ./siftdraw.rb ../samples/book.png ../samples/scene.png output.png <directory to homest>/homest_demo

 You see, somehow, SIFT recognized the book in the scene, amazing, ah?

+I haven't decided yet that if I need to include some functions like ccv_find_homography in the future release, homest is a good research package but for industrial use, I have some doubts.